md-y/coding-challenge-2022-fall/README.md

 car_data = pd.read_csv('./cars_raw.csv')
 ```

-Because the data is not organized by state, I used a technique I learned on another project to find the average value of every column by state.
+Because the data is not organized by state, I used a technique I learned on another project about analyzing stock data to find the average value of every column by state.
 ```python
 parsed_data = car_data.groupby(['State']).mean()
 ```

 By finding the lowest or highest value in a column and viewing its index (a state), I was able to answer the last two questions.
 However, this does not help with the first question.
 After all, I am trying to analyze the general trends.
 Therefore, a graph would work better.
 <br><br>
-I used [this](https://medium.com/geekculture/create-a-choropleth-map-of-state-unemployment-rates-with-plotly-1354050e0cfd) medium article that discussed plotting median incomes across states using ```plotly```.
+After a while of researching and trying different libraries, I found [this](https://medium.com/geekculture/create-a-choropleth-map-of-state-unemployment-rates-with-plotly-1354050e0cfd) medium article that discussed plotting median incomes across states using ```plotly```.
 This proved to be the perfect library for plotting information about states.
 But before I could use the method discussed in the article, I needed to move the states back into a column.
 ```python
 parsed_data.reset_index(inplace=True)
 ```